mdrudi/comic/README.md

 This software aims to compute *GES characteristics and indicators* from *multi-year Earth Observation and Model datasets*, available as [open data](https://open-data.europa.eu/en/data)

-The initial design took into consideration issues related to the huge volume of available inputs, hence the **performance requirements**, due to such kind of applications, and the **efficiency** in computation and data access, due to the growing relevance of the [sustainability](http://ec.europa.eu/environment/eussd/) issue.
+The initial design took into consideration issues related to the huge volume of available inputs, hence the **performance requirements**, due to some kind of applications, and the **efficiency** in computation and data access, due to the growing relevance of the [sustainability](http://ec.europa.eu/environment/eussd/) issue.
 The development is based as much as possible on criteria for software and technology **reusability**.